FabienInan/CrowdDetector/README.md

 # Crowd detector

-[WIP] Implementation of SANet neural network to count crowd on pictures
+[WIP] Implementation of SANet neural network to count crowd on pictures.

 ## Initialization